robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 - Allows the derivative to “tie the knot” when building a cyclic grammar *from* a cyclic grammar

+^Memoization is a familiar concept: it’s approximately the same thing as caching.

+^When calling a memoized function, it looks for a cached result, and returns it if any is found.
+Otherwise, it computes, caches the result, and then returns it.

+^Some functions can be cached in an instance variable; for example, a computed property doesn’t have any arguments (other than the implicit `self`), so an instance variable is suitable.

+^On the other hand, the derivative has the input character parameter.
+Therefore, it needs a map from input character to derivative.
+A dictionary works just fine.

+^Let’s look at memoization in Objective-C.

 ---

 # **MEMOIZATION 📎 in OBJC**